areleu/vencopy/docs/software/flexEstimator.rst

 higher than this profile but may be lower since not all charging stations run on full capacity or it is attractive for balancing renewable feed-in to not charge at full capacity.
 Currently, only one charging capacity per run of VencoPy can be taken into account.

+**Units:** Profiles can be either in power units [kW], defined as share of the overall vehicle fleet.

 Calculation steps
 *************************